 Fine Arts Annex-the Fine Arts Annex is located at the northeast corner of Baird Hall.
-It houses the RSU Music Program, Sculpture Lab and the Theatre Program's Scene Shop.
-The music area has program offices, rehearsal spaces and a classroom.
+It houses the RSU Sculpture Lab and the Theatre Program's Scene Shop.
 The sculpture area and scene shop have a classroom, metal working equipment and a full wood-shop.

-Foundation Alumni Center-dedicated in 1983, this 2,700square-foot building is headquarters for the Development Office, the Rogers State University Foundation, and the Rogers State University Alumni Association.
+Foundation Alumni Center-dedicated in 1983, this 2,700-square-foot building is headquarters for the Development Office, the Rogers State University Foundation, and the Rogers State University Alumni Association.
 Private funds were raised to construct the building.